Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 For more information on `.gitignore` and how to use it effectively, refer to the [GitHub repo .gitignore documentation](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files?wt.mc_id=DT-MVP-5004771).

-By utilizing `.gitignore` effectively, Contoso ensures that our repositories remain clean, organized, and free from unnecessary files, enhancing collaboration and efficiency.
+By utilizing `.gitignore` effectively, Contoso ensures that our repositories remain clean, organised, and free from unnecessary files, enhancing collaboration and efficiency.

 ---